Everyone loves a good festival, and in the South West, this autumn sees even more to choose from.

 Commercial publishers, broadcasters, libraries and education in England all play a major role in creating one of the most dynamic contexts for literature in the world.
 We aim to focus our support where we can make the most difference.

-Literature will contribute to our Achieving great art for everyone goals and priorities by:
+Literature will contribute to our Great art and culture for everyone goals and priorities by:

 - developing the variety and quality of poetry; supporting poetry publishers to spot and develop talent and produce work that will reach readers.
 For example, Bloodaxe, Carcanet, Peepal Tree, Smith Doorstep and Faber New Poets